 HOW TO CLEAN BATHROOM TILES – THE PROCESS:

 Ok, let’s get to the dirty bit.

-2. I choose nights when I expect the family to kick start the following day late to apply Harpic on the tiles.
-Leaving them overnight works wonders as it takes very little scrubbing and brushing effort the next morning.
+- Apply the cleaner on the tiles for 30 minutes.
+Leaving them for a while works wonders as it takes very little scrubbing and brushing effort the next morning.
 Using a chamois sponge does not damage the tiles (no scratches while bringing back the shine).